forcedotcom/commerce-extensibility/README.md

 Each set of sample code includes: an Apex class, a test class, and any necessary resource files.

-A live Heroku service is used to simulate a connection to a third-party system.
+Live Heroku services are used to simulate a connection to a third-party system.
 You can bypass the Heroku service and use mocked data instead.

-**Warning**: Sample code is provided "as is" for demonstration purposes only and must not be used unmodified in a production system.
+**Warning**: The sample code and Heroku services are provided "as is" for demonstration purposes only.
+Do not use the source code in a production system without modifying and testing it first.
+And do not use the Heroku services in a production system under any circumstances.

 ## Pricing Service